robinmonjo/coincoin/apps/token/README.md

 0
 ````

-To "inject" tokens in the system we need to cheat and use a "forbidden" API:
+To "inject" tokens in the system we need to cheat and use a *forbidden* API:

 ```elixir
 $node1> Token.free_tokens(20) # this will give node1 20 tokens